Tax Revenue

 There is a set tariff regime on vehicles and automotive components imported into South Africa.
 Import duties on vehicles and automotive components are set at 25% on light vehicles and 20% on original equipment components.
 A preferential agreement results in imported vehicles from the EU paying only 18% duty.

 The import duty on medium and heavy commercial vehicles is set at 20% ad valorem.
 A preferential agreement results in imported vehicles from the EU paying only 12% duty.
 Assembly operations of trucks and buses receive the benefit of the duty-free importation of all driveline components, which include the engines, transmissions, drive-axles and gearboxes.
 However, tyres, which are manufactured domestically, attract a 15% import duty.
-The VAT is set at a standard rate of 15% in South Africa.

 The most credible thought leader and respected partner for the automotive industry.